Ridlsan/iqtoolkit/docs/blog/building-part-05.md

 SELECT * FROM (SELECT ContactName, City FROM (SELECT * FROM Customers) AS T) AS T WHERE (Location = 'London')

-It also generates an exception when executed, ìInvalid column name 'Location'.î  It seems my oversimplifying practice of treating member accesses as column references has backfired.
+It also generates an exception when executed, ‚ÄúInvalid column name 'Location'.‚Äù  It seems my oversimplifying practice of treating member accesses as column references has backfired.
 I naively assumed that the only member accesses in the sub-trees would match the names of the columns being generated.
-Yet, thatís obviously not true.
+Yet, that‚Äôs obviously not true.
 So either I need to find a way to change the names of columns to match or I need to figure out some other way to deal with member accesses.

 I suppose either is possible.
 Yet, if I consider a slightly more complicated example, renaming the columns is not sufficient.
-If the select expression produces a hierarchy of objects, then references to members can become a ëmulti-dotí operation.
+If the select expression produces a hierarchy of objects, then references to members can become a ‚Äòmulti-dot‚Äô operation.